 Grill surrounds can be expensive.
 Instead of shelling out a ton of money on one, make your own with retaining wall blocks.

-53. Landscape Lighting
+53. Landscape Lighting Garden Design

 The perfectly installed landscape lighting can add drama and impact to your garden design.
 If you are looking at lighting up your garden check with your local electrician.
 They can often advise you on the best places to install lighting for the perfect effect.

-54. Build A Tree Bench
+54. Build a Tree Bench

 Circular benches are charming and comfortable.
 They provide seating all the way around a tree.
 So, you can move if the sun gets in your eyes.
 You can even add lighting under the bench to light it up at night.